Drinking water wells

 Introduction

-Whether it's a stroll through the city, a playground or a bike tour - Karlsruhe's public drinking water fountains offer you free access to fresh drinking water at any time, especially on hot days: free, clean and sustainable.
+Whether you're strolling through the city, visiting a playground, or going on a bike ride, Karlsruhe's 44 public drinking fountains offer you free access to fresh drinking water at any time, especially on hot days: free of charge, clean, and sustainable.

 Map